 Alcohol Delivery in Washington DC: What Delivery Drivers Need To Know

 Alcohol delivery in Washington, D.C. has become more popular than ever, with residents turning to services like DoorDash, Uber Eats, Grubhub, and Instacart for convenience.
-But delivering alcohol in the nation’s capital comes with strict rules and mandatory training requirements.
-Unlike some states, D.C. requires all individuals who sell, serve, or deliver alcohol—including delivery personnel—to complete a state-approved alcohol server training course.
+But delivering alcohol in the nation’s capital comes with strict rules and mandatory certification requirements.
+Unlike some states, D.C. requires all individuals who sell, serve, or deliver alcohol—including delivery personnel—to complete a state-approved alcohol server certification course.

 Sep 15